bobmahalo/DTCC/Derivatives.md

 Another word for options contracts.
 The primary driver of [[Liquidity]].
-The method that has allowed for [[synthetic share]] creation by future dated expirations.
+The method that has allowed for [[Synthetic Share]] creation by future dated expirations.

 Their origins are often debated.
 ![[Untitled 4 6.jpg]]